-How Bankruptcy May Affect Your 401k Retirement Savings
+Bankruptcy and 401k: How Bankruptcy May Affect Your Savings

-One of the primary concerns individuals have about declaring bankruptcy is what they could lose.
+One of the primary concerns individuals have about declaring is what they could lose.
 Bankruptcy, particularly Chapter 7, is a trade off where the government will clean the slate on your debts, but in exchange, you may have to give up some assets outside of “necessities.”
 Often clients ask if their 401k’s will go to creditors if they declare bankruptcy.
+In a bankruptcy case, 401k accounts are generally protected from creditors and are not subject to being taken to pay off debts.

 If you live in Florida, your 401k is protected in two different ways.
-In fact, if you file for either Chapter 7 (a liquidiation) or Chapter 13 bankruptcy (a reorganization), in most cases your retirement plan money will be safe from your creditors.
+In fact, if you file for either Chapter 7 (a liquidation, which refers to the process of selling non-exempt assets in a bankruptcy case) or Chapter 13 bankruptcy (a reorganization), in most cases your retirement plan money will be safe from your creditors.

 Individual Bankruptcy Background